FAQs

 PAP and MBM are produced from different categories of animal by-product and as a result have very different uses.
 PAP is a biosecure feed ingredient with a high protein value and low carbon footprint.
 MBM cannot be used as a feed ingredient but is valued as a source of green energy and a raw material in a variety of industrial applications.

-While PAP and MBM are both derived by means of the rendering process, the regulations governing the production of PAP ensures it is never produced in the same processing facility as meat and bone meal.
+While PAP and MBM are both derived from the rendering process, the regulations governing the production of PAP ensures it is never produced in the same processing line as meat and bone meal.

 Meat rendering plants process millions of tonnes of food waste each year in the EU.
 It is essential that the waste from the meat and dairy sector be processed in this way to minimise the risk to people and the environment.

 The process of meat rendering is very energy efficient as many of the production sites use carbon neutral resources.
 The materials that are being processed also provide the fuel for the meat rendering plants.
-The products that are then produced from the waste of the meat and dairy industry can be used in place of products that would have been produced by other means.
+The products that are then produced from the waste of the meat and dairy industry can be used in place of fuels, fertilisers and feeds that would be produced from other sources.

 Yes, for many animals it is.
 Animals that are carnivorous or omnivorous benefit from a rich source of protein in their diets.
 This helps them to develop, grow and be healthy.